-These guidelines are not exhaustive, but they’re intended to help understand our approach to user posted content.
+When posting, please be aware of these Community Guidelines.
+They are not exhaustive, but are intended to help understand our approach to user posted content.
 It all boils down to being polite, courteous, and Christ-like in the way we communicate online.

 In our view, a good post or comment:

 - stays on-topic; comments should directly relate to the original post or resource.

 - is polite and respectful in tone and language, even when you strongly disagree.

 - contributes something new and positive to the discussion.

 - has clear authorship—that means using your real name.

 - arguing back and forth; take it elsewhere or agree to disagree.